 - Who are the casting directors of “Percy Jackson and the Olympians”?

-- Where can you find “Percy Jackson and the Olympians” casting calls?
+- Where can you find “Percy Jackson and the Olympians” casting calls and auditions?

 - What are the best audition tips for landing a role on “Percy Jackson and the Olympians”?

-Like the novels, the Disney+ series centers on Percy (Walker Scobell), a 12-year-old boy who discovers he’s not only a demigod, but the son of Poseidon.
-When he finds out that his place in the Greek pantheon has put him in the line of fire, he ventures to Camp Half-Blood, a refuge and training ground for demigods on Long Island.
-There, he makes friends with Annabeth Chase (Leah Jeffries), the daughter of Athena; and a satyr named Grover Underwood (Aryan Simhadri).
+Like the novels, the Disney+ series centers on Percy (Walker Scobell, “The Adam Project”), who’s only 12 years old when he discovers he’s not only a demigod, but also the son of Poseidon.
+When he finds out his place in the Greek pantheon has put him in the line of fire, he ventures to Camp Half-Blood, a refuge and training ground for demigods on Long Island.
+There, he makes friends with Annabeth Chase (Leah Sava’ Jeffries, “Something From Tiffany’s”), the daughter of Athena, and a satyr named Grover Underwood (Aryan Simhadri, “Cheaper by the Dozen”).

-As Percy struggles to grasp the magnitude of his powers, Zeus (Lance Reddick) accuses the tween of stealing the Master Bolt, his deadliest weapon; the development sends Olympus into upheaval.
+As Percy struggles to grasp the magnitude of his powers, Zeus (the late Lance Reddick) accuses the tween of stealing his master lightning bolt, the god’s deadliest weapon; the development sends Olympus into upheaval.
 Together with his newfound companions, Percy must clear his name and prevent an all-out war among the Greek gods.

 - Walker Scobell as Percy Jackson